 Mounting a kerb

-Causing the vehicle to mount the kerb during the test indicates the applicant does not have sufficient skills to safely control the vehicle.
+Causing the vehicle to mount the kerb during the test indicates the applicant does not have sufficient skills to safely control the vehicle and does not meet the high standard required for the awarding of a full licence.

 - While entering or leaving a parking space or performing a three-point turn, the applicant allows one wheel of the vehicle to mount the kerb and no other road user is required to take evasive action and there is no danger to property.